mandalabhash/text-encoder-decoder/README.md

 - Encode text files to **Base64** or **UTF-16**.
 - Decode text files from **Base64** or **UTF-16**.
 - Simple and intuitive web interface.
-- Supports test file upload and download.
+- Supports text file upload and download.

 ## Technologies Used
 - **Python (Flask)** - Backend API